kokoko3k/koko-aio-slang/docs-ng.md

 **Spot:**<br>
     Simulates external light reflected by the monitor glass.<br>

+**Tilt:**<br>
+    Put the bezel and the game into perspective.<br>

+    Tilt along X axis:
+        Rotate the image in space
+    Fov: Modulates the field of view
+    Bezel multiplier:
+        Can be used to adjust the bezel rotation in relation to the game tilt amount

 **Aspect (applies to virtual screen and bezel):**<br>
     Manually forces an aspect for the virtual output screen.